monitorninja/ConanTheDeployer/README.md

 # Ansible
+Ansible inventory template file is defined and configured in the terraform-aws-deploy/data.tf file where the ec2 public IP address is passed as a variable to the template file.
+Then, in terraform-aws-deploy/main.tf, we 'render' the inventory.ini file from that template.
+The "instance_public_ip" variable in the inventory.tpl file is defined in the terraform-aws-deploy/data.tf file.

 pip install ansible-dev-tools
 pip install ansible
 pip install ansible-creator

 ansible-creator init --project=ansible-project --scm-org=devops --scm-project=ConanTheDeployer --init-path /Users/cameo/development/vsCode_workspaces/ConanTheDeployer/terraform-aws-deploy/ansible/conan_project

+ansible all -i terraform-aws-deploy/ansible/conan_project/inventory/inventory.ini -m ansible.builtin.ping

 # minikube/kubernetes
 minikube start